It's a Matt, Matt, Matt, Matt World

-"It's a Matt, Matt, Matt, Matt World" is the fifth episode of the third season of the HBO drama television series The Leftovers, and the 25th overall.
+"It's a Matt, Matt, Matt, Matt World" is the fifth episode of the third season of the supernatural drama television series The Leftovers, and the 25th overall.
 The episode was written by Damon Lindelof and Lila Byock and directed by Nicole Kassell.
-It aired in the United States on May 14, 2017.
+It aired on HBO in the United States on May 14, 2017.

 The episode is the third in the series to focus on the character of Matt Jamison, this time following him on a tumultuous journey to Australia alongside John, Laurie and Michael in an attempt to bring Kevin back home.

 "It's a Matt, Matt, Matt, Matt World" was acclaimed by critics, who praised the episode's absurdity, religious symbolism, and Christopher Eccleston's central performance.
 Many critics called it one of the best episodes of the series.